JashanpreetSingh-dev/JASHANPREET-SINGH-IS24-full-stack-competition-req97073/README.md

 ```
 npm run dev
 ```
+PS: You would still need to do npm install for frontend and server folders seperately to get the node modules. but instead of running npm start twice.
+You could just run **`npm run dev`** in the root folder<br>

-`If there is a problem in running them together, you might be missing the concurrently package`:
+If there is a problem in running them together, you might be missing the concurrently package:

 ```
 npm install -g concurrently